 - The decision to allow any retail business at market is at the sole discretion of the market management.
 Businesses will be reviewed based on fit with our Sustainability Statement and current vendor assortment among other considerations.

-- Community booth fees for small businesses start at $150.
+- Community booth fees for small businesses start at $150

 The Mill City Farmers Market does not allow political soliciting, promoting, tabling, campaigning or any form of canvassing at its markets.
 Our goal is to support farmers and other local businesses and political canvassing often distracts patrons from that goal.